M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Introduction

 \section{Introduction}

-Large language models (LLMs) are becoming mainstream and easily accessible, ushering in an explosion of machine-generated content over various channels, such as news, social media, question-answering fora, educational, and even academic contexts.
-Recent LLMs (e.g., ChatGPT and GPT4) have demonstrated to be able to generate remarkably fluent responses to a wide variety of user queries.
-The articulate nature of such generated text makes LLMs attractive for replacing human labor in many scenarios.
-However, this has also resulted in concerns regarding the potential misuse of such texts, such as spreading misinformation (e.g., in journalism) and causing disruptions in the education system (e.g., in student essays)~\citep{tang2023science}.
+Large language models (LLMs) are becoming mainstream and easily accessible, ushering in an explosion of machine-generated content over various channels, such as news, social media, question-answering forums, educational, and even academic contexts.
+Recently introduced LLMs, such as ChatGPT, GPT-4, LLaMA 2 \cite{touvron2023llama2}, and Jais \cite{sengupta2023jais}, generate remarkably fluent responses to a wide variety of user queries.
+The high quality of the generated texts makes them attractive for replacing human labor in many scenarios.
+However, this raises concerns regarding their potential misuse, e.g.,~to spread disinformation or to cause disruptions in the education system \citep{tang2023science}.

-Unfortunately, humans perform only slightly better than chance when classifying machine-generated vs. human-written text~\cite{mitchell2023detectgpt}.
-Therefore, we aim to develop automatic systems to identify machine-generated text with the aim to mitigate its potential misuse.
+Since humans perform only slightly better than chance when classifying machine-generated vs. human-written texts~\cite{mitchell2023detectgpt}, we aim to facilitate the development of automatic detectors to mitigate the potential misuse of LLMs.
+In particular, we construct a diverse resource that could be used for training and testing various models for detecting machine-generated text (MGT).

-There has been some previous effort in detecting machine-generated text.
-For example, \citet{guo2023close} detect whether a certain text (English and Chinese) is generated by ChatGPT or is human-written across several domains, \citet{shijakuchatgpt} identified whether TOEFL essays were human-written and generated by ChatGPT over a mini set (126 essays for each).
-Both these attempts only focused on generations of ChatGPT.
-The RuATD Shared Task 2022 involved artificial text in Russian over models of machine translation, paraphrase generation, text summarization and text simplification~\citep{shamardina2022ruatd}.
-However, they used generations of models fine-tuned for specific tasks or domains, which is not of interest here.
-Instead, we pay more attention to zero-shot generations of LLMs, such as the subset of RuATD generated by ruGPT-3. \citet{mitchell2023detectgpt} detected generations of GPT-2, OPT-2.7, Neo-2.7, GPT-J, and NeoX, but these LLMs are obsolete since there is GPT-3 and even GPT-4.

-Overall, prior work either focused on only one or two particular languages or detected machine-generated text for a specific LLM (e.g.\ ChatGPT) or a specific domain (e.g., news by \citet{zellers2019defending}).
-We include multiple languages, and various popular LLMs across diverse domains in this work, aiming to develop more general machine-generated text detection approaches.
+Previous efforts in detecting MGT (\emph{i})~focused on only one or two particular languages, typically only on English, (\emph{ii})~used a single generator, e.g., just ChatGPT~\citep{guo2023close, shijakuchatgpt}, (\emph{iii})~leveraged fine-tuned LLMs for specific tasks, e.g.,~machine translation or text summarization~\citep{shamardina2022ruatd}, or (\emph{iv})~considered only one specific domain e.g.,~news \citep{zellers2019defending,macko-etal-2023-multitude}.
+In contrast, here we encompass multiple languages, various LLMs, and several diverse domains, aiming to enable more general machine-generated text detection.
+Our dataset serves as the basis for SemEval-2024 Task~8 \citep{semeval2024task8}.